 Sri Lanka: President Maithripala Sirisena dissolves parliament and calls new elections for Jan.
 5, 2019.
-On November 13 the Supreme Court issues a stay order on the dissolution, pending a final ruling on December 7.
+On November 13 the Supreme Court issues a stay order on the dissolution, pending a final ruling in December.
 On November 14 the parliament passes (by voice vote) a no-confidence motion against the purported prime minister Mahinda Rajapakse.
 Sirisena rejects the vote, saying proper procedures were not followed.
 On November 16 parliament adopts a new no-confidence motion.

 Russia: In the runoff in Khakassia, sole candidate Valentin Konovalov is elected head of the republic with 58.3% of the vote (41.7% against).
 He is inaugurated on November 15.